acoshift/http-caching-guide/README.md

 ## Cache Revalidation

+> Last-Modified and ETag can be use for conditional requests, but not include in this article.

 When `Cache-Control` set to `no-cache`, at least one of these headers must be set to trigger cache revalidation.